pnnl/GenrAItOR/paper/paper.md

 -n data/finetuned
 ```

-The fine-tuned model will be saved in data/finetuned and loadable via the huggingface interface:
+The fine-tuned model will be saved in data/finetuned and loadable via the huggingface transformers interface:

 ```python
 from transformers import (